Yash-s-Code-Camp/express-demo/README.md

 # express-demo

-## Use this commands to start this app on your machine
+## Use these commands to start this app on your machine

 ```cmd
 $ git clone https://github.com/Yash-s-Code-Camp/express-demo.git